cid-harvard/subnational-playbooks/README.md

 atlas-playbooks
 ===============

-Ansible playbooks and Vagrantfile for the Colombia atlas.
+Ansible playbooks and Vagrantfile for the subnational atlases.

 Setting Up a Development Environment
 ------------------------------------